 The workshop I attended was for the fine punch needle.
 Autumn also conducts workshops that work with Oxford punch needles that are more compatible with thicker yarns for chunkier works.
 The punching technique is the same.

 Compared to embroidery (which I am painstakingly trying to learn by myself and on the verge of giving up), punch needle is incredibly easy!
-Firstly, the tool of trade is easy to hold – unlike the thin sewing needle, punch needle has a handle that is easier on the hand and fingers, although I wouldn’t consider the grip 100% ergonomic.
+Firstly, the tool of the trade is easy to hold – unlike the thin sewing needle, punch needle has a handle that is easier on the hand and fingers, although I wouldn’t consider the grip 100% ergonomic.
 Secondly, you only need to work with and focus on one side of the cloth.
 The best part?
 No knotting involved!
 I really don’t like knots as they make my artwork look too messy at the back and sometimes cause my thread to tangle up.
 I probably need more knotting practices but I’m simply too impatient.

 Overall, while it can get quite tiring on the eyes as you’ve got to pay attention to the holes you are punching in to ensure uniformity, needle punching is so therapeutic once you catch your punch rhythm!
 I already have conceived in my mind my next punch needle project and can’t wait to start on it.